 - 3.2 The underlying need to borrow for capital purposes is measured by the Capital Financing Requirement (CFR), while usable reserves and working capital are the underlying resources available for investment.
-The Council's current strategy is to maintain borrowing and investments below their underlying levels, sometimes known as internal borrowing. - 3.3 The Council has an increasing CFR due to the capital programme, stable level of investments and will therefore be required to borrow up to £128.5 m over the forecast period. - 3.4 CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the Council's total debt should be lower than its highest forecast CFR over the next three years.
-Table 1 shows that the Council expects to comply with this recommendation during 2019/20. - 3.5 Liability benchmark: To compare the Council's actual borrowing against an alternative strategy, a liability benchmark has been calculated showing the lowest risk level of borrowing.
-This assumes the same forecasts as table 1 above, but that cash and investment balances are kept to a minimum level of £4m at each year-end to maintain sufficient liquidity but minimise credit risk.
+The Council's current strategy is to maintain borrowing and investments below their underlying levels, sometimes known as internal borrowing. - 3.3 The Council has an increasing CFR due to the capital programme, stable level of investments and will therefore be required to borrow up to £116.7m over the forecast period. - 3.4 CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the Council's total debt should be lower than its highest forecast CFR over the next three years.
+Table 1 shows that the Council expects to comply with this recommendation during 2020/21. - 3.5 Liability benchmark: To compare the Council's actual borrowing against an alternative strategy, a liability benchmark has been calculated showing the lowest risk level of borrowing.
+This assumes the same forecasts as table 1 above, but that cash and investment balances are kept to a minimum level of £10m at each year-end to maintain sufficient liquidity, minimise credit risk and maintain Market in Financial Instrument Directive II (MiFID II) status.